 – Community Impact –

-Creating New Aquaculture Opportunities
+Creating New Economic Opportunities for Maine People

 - Continuing annual production of 3 – 5 million soft-shell clam seed, supplying 7 – 9 municipal clam committees, and an increasing number of individual clam farmers leasing flats from their town.

 - Producing limited quantities of hard clam (northern quahog), razor clam, and Atlantic surfclam seed for the shellfish culture industry.

 - Building upon early successes in production and setting blue mussel seed onto ropes.

 - Advancing full commercialization of the mussel farming industry by providing millions of juveniles annually.